busbar-io/busbar-server/README.md

 ## Installation and Setup

-We are assuming that you already have a working Kubernetes cluster running on AWS.
-If not please check out [kops](https://github.com/kubernetes/kops).
+We are assuming that you already have:
+- A working Kubernetes cluster running on AWS.
+If you don't have one please check out [kops](https://github.com/kubernetes/kops).
+- Helm client installed on your local computer.
+If you don't have it installed please check out [helm - Install](https://github.com/kubernetes/helm#install)
+- Tiller installed and running on your Kubernetes cluster.
+If you don't have it installed please check out [Installing Tiller](https://docs.helm.sh/using_helm/#installing-tiller)
+- The Busbar CLI installed on your local computer.
+If you don't have it installed please check out [busbar-cli Installation](https://github.com/busbar-io/busbar-cli#installation-recomended)

 The steps bellow will show to you resources on setting up the needed AWS components and policies, install Busbar through [helm](https://github.com/kubernetes/helm) and put up a simple Ruby example application.